comkirk30/weather-dashboard/README.md

 # weather-dashboard

-This app will display the current and 5-day forcast for the city the user searches.
+This app will display the current and 5-day forecast for the city the user searches.

 User Story:
 AS A traveler